Photo of the church

 Association for the Propagation of the Faith and Mill Hill Missionaries

-For further details contact Ron Griffin.
+For further details contact Ron Griffin via the Church Office.

 Baptism